<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2849132&amp;fmt=gif">

 Best fit: High-security environments (government, defense, critical infrastructure) where individual device isolation is required and software-based approaches are insufficient.

-Consideration: Hardware per device is cost-prohibitive at enterprise scale.
-Best suited for protecting high-value assets rather than segmenting entire networks.
-Limited central policy management compared to software platforms.
+Consideration: Byos requires dedicated hardware per device, which is cost-prohibitive at enterprise scale.
+It fits best protecting high-value assets rather than segmenting entire networks, and central policy management is limited compared to software platforms.

 CrowdStrike Falcon Identity Protection